am2b/keep.nvim/README.md

 # Press <space>ls       # main.py and utils.py will be restored silently, and the focus will STILL remain on README.md ✅
 ```

-## 🛠️ Configuration
+## 🛠️ How it works

-No extra config needed.
-By default:

-- Sessions are saved to: `~/.local/state/nvim/keep/<dirname>.txt`
+- Session files are saved to: `~/.local/state/nvim/keep/<hash>.txt`
-- Session is directory-specific (based on current working directory name)
+- The first line of each file contains the original working directory path (commented)
 - Only real files are tracked (no help buffers, terminals, etc.)
+- Buffer focus is preserved on restore

 ## 🧠 Why not use sessions or workspaces?

 This plugin is intentionally minimal and non-invasive.
 It doesn’t try to manage window layout, tab state, or LSP context — just your open files.

----

-## 📄 License

-MIT